poneoneo/Alibaba-CLI-Scraper/README.md

     ```bash
     aba-run scraper "electric bikes" --html-folder bike_results --page-results 15
     ```
+by default `scrapper` will use async which is as explained unstable. the if you want to use sync api run:
+    ```bash
+    aba-run scraper "electric bikes" --html-folder bike_results --page-results 15  --sync-api
+    ```
+    and voila!

 if `--html-folder` option is not provided, a folder with sanitized keywords as name will be automatically created and should result to `electric_bikes` as a results folder name. after that  `bike_results` (since you already provided name you wish to have) directory has been created and should contains all html files from alibaba.com matching your keywords.